khaldi-med/Python-Programming-MOOC-2024/notes.md

     expression
 ```

-* the words condition and Boolean expression can often be used interchangeably.
+* The words **condition** and **Boolean** expression can often be used interchangeably.

-* The function len can be used to find out the length of a string, among other things.
+* The function **len** can be used to find out the length of a string, among other things.
 The function returns the number of characters in a string.